Pfizer says its vaccine seems effective against two emerging COVID variants

 They used blood samples from 20 people who received the vaccine, made by Pfizer and its German partner BioNTech, during a large study of the shots.
 Antibodies from those vaccine recipients successfully fended off the virus in lab dishes, according to the study posted late Thursday on an online site for researchers.

-The study is preliminary and has'not yet been reviewed by experts, a key step for medical research.
+The study is preliminary and hasn't been reviewed by experts yet, a key step for medical research.

 But "it was a very reassuring finding that at least this mutation, which was one of the ones people are most concerned about, does not seem to be a problem" for the vaccine, said Pfizer chief scientific officer Dr. Philip Dormitzer.